 Measuring Your VESA

 The owner’s manual should list your TV’s VESA size, or you can look it up online.
-It’s easy to simply measure it, though.
+It’s easy to measure it, though.
 Sizes are noted as “horizontal distance x vertical distance” — 200mm x 200mm, for example.

 Some hole patterns are square, so the numbers are the same.
 Most models made by Sony, Samsung, and Sharp have square patterns.
 Other manufacturers, such as Toshiba, use a rectangular pattern, so the size will be something like 200mm x 400mm.
 To find your VESA size, just measure the distance between the holes (center to center), horizontally and vertically.